Baykar Bayraktar family: Ukraine

 As a part of its military modernization program, the Armed Forces of Ukraine acquired 12 Bayraktar TB2s in 2019.
 After successful use of the aircraft, the Ukrainian Navy ordered 5 additional Bayraktar TB2s, reportedly delivered in 2020.
 Meanwhile, Turkish and Ukrainian officials announced the establishment of a joint venture to produce 48 additional Bayraktar TB2s in Ukraine.

 Ukraine's Bayraktar TB2s were used extensively during the 2022 Russian invasion for surveillance of and attacks on Russian ground convoys.
 The drones played a significant role in deterring Russian advances in the early stages of the conflict.

 Ukrainian Chief of General Staff Valery Zaluzhny made available Bayraktar TB2 operation photographs on his Facebook account, including destruction of a Russian-made Buk Air Defense Missile System.

 Operators

-It has been reported that Baykar has exported its drones to at least 30 countries.
-Only 16 of these user countries are publicly known, while the others countries are unknown:
+It has been reported that Baykar has exported its drones to 32 countries, as of September.
+Of these countries, there are 31 TB2 operators and 8 Akinci operators.
+7 of the Akinci operators also use TB2 as well.

+Some of the operators countries of the Baykar drones has not been publicly announced.
+The list of the known countries are as follows: